Setup SFTP Output Destination

 You can use the Test SFTP File Upload button to test the EFT Bank configuration without having to create an EFT File.

-• If unsuccessful, EFT Processing displays an error message and creates a log file in the user's temporary folder.
+If unsuccessful, EFT Processing displays an error message and creates a log file in the user's temporary folder.
+The default path for the test file cannot be changed.

 Review the log file and check the details you have entered.